monicahq/monica/docs/installation/docker.md

 if you want to download the newest image from Docker Hub and run it with a pre-packaged MySQL database.

-Start by fetching the latest `docker-compose.yml` and `.env` if you haven't done that allready.
+Start by fetching the latest `docker-compose.yml` and `.env` if you haven't done that already.

 ```sh
 $ curl https://raw.githubusercontent.com/monicahq/monica/master/docker-compose.yml > docker-compose.yml